-It is holiday time and of course, poinsettias are everywhere.
-I love poinsettias!
-But when you are looking at a sea of colorful plants, how do you know which one is the best one to choose?
+When you are looking at a sea of colorful poinsettias, how do you know which one is the best one?
 How do you pick the perfect poinsettia?

 Look at the plant